Every Doctor Who Christmas Special, Ranked

 Before “The Day of the Doctor” there was this meeting of Doctors, which starts with a comical case of déjà vu.
 Two Doctors for the price of one is an especially good deal when you consider the charm and playfulness of David Tennant and the earnestness of David Morrissey’s Jackson Lake, who borrows the Doctor’s name along with Tennant’s mannerisms and style.
 The action and dialogue is lively and fun, and the story of how Lake’s Doctor came to be is an engaging and heartbreaking reflection of the real Doctor, revealing his fears and profound sense of loss.
 Still, it’s the women who truly stand out in this episode: The villainous Ms. Hartigan is a daring, feminist antagonist with enough brains and willpower to overcome Cybermen mind-control, and Lake’s companion Rosita would’ve been a great partner for the real Doctor.
 In the final act of the episode, the action — which includes a hot air balloon and Godzilla-sized Cyberman trampling Victorian England — gets too overinflated for “The Next Doctor” to rank any higher, but the episode still has plenty to offer.

 As the show’s very first Christmas special, “The Christmas Invasion,” is a classic, and not just because it marks the start of David Tennant’s long and successful run as the Doctor.
 Beneath the basic premise — an impending threat from the Sycorax, who hold a third of the planet under their control — the episode’s true underlying conflict focuses on the Doctor’s regeneration and how it will affect his relationship with Rose.
 In fact, the Doctor spends the majority of “The Christmas Invasion” being unconscious while Rose broods over him, trying to figure out if he’s still the Time Lord that she loves.
 Tennant’s introduction is bold and charming, as he himself tries to figure out what sort of a man he is now.
 (When the defeated leader of the Sycorax tries to attack him while his back is turned, the Doctor sends him to his death without a blink of one Gallifreyan eye, saying, “No second chances.
 I’m that sort of a man.”)
-The crowd of recurring favorites — including Jackie Tyler, Mickey Smith, and Harriet Jones — round out this episode and place it firmly in the top four.
+The crowd of recurring favorites — including Jackie Tyler, Mickey Smith, and Harriet Jones — round out this episode and place it firmly in the top five.

 Featuring a car chase, evil Santa robots, giant spider creatures, deadly Christmas ornaments, a duplicitous fiancé, and plenty of lively banter, “The Runaway Bride” establishes a great balance between action and comedy that keeps the episode engaging.
 And then there’s Donna Noble.
 Stubborn, irascible, and perfectly ordinary, Donna (Catherine Tate) may not initially seem like the typical companion, and thank God for that.
 Magically appearing in the TARDIS on her wedding day and unknowingly caught in her fiancé’s trap to turn her into food for giant alien spiders, Donna shows up at just the right time, when the Doctor is still sulking about Rose.
 From the beginning, it’s clear what a good pairing they make, and by the end, Donna proves that she understands the Doctor’s dark impulses, telling him, “Sometimes I think you need someone to stop you” before turning down the invitation to be his companion.
 Even with its well-paced action and solid premise, the episode really belongs to Tate — it’s no surprise she came back to the TARDIS as a regular companion.